dickdral1/world_dashboard/README.md

 Below this the content is different for countries and other areas.

 For countries a comparison table is shown with the data for the chosen subject.
-The chosen country and four adjacent countries are shown, as are the highest and lowest 3 ranking countries are shown.
-It is possible to click the headers to sort on that column.
+The chosen country and four adjacent countries are shown, as are the highest and lowest 3 ranking countries.
+It is possible to click the headers to sort on a column, always descending at first.
 You can select another country by clicking on the name in the table.
-For population and agriculture a bar is in the table with resp. age distribution and land usage.
+For population and agriculture there is a horizontal stacked bar for each country with resp. age distribution and land usage.

 Next to this table a map is shown, in which the current country is highlighted in red.